a-finocchiaro/ultrafeeder-adsb-setup/README.md

 # ADSB Setup

 This is my custom ADSB setup I have running at home on a Raspberry Pi 5.
-I have it running with [Ultrafeeder](https://sdr-enthusiasts.gitbook.io/ads-b/intro/overview), and this currently only feeds adsb.lol and FlightRadar24.
-In the future I hope to also add FlightAware.
+I have it running with [Ultrafeeder](https://sdr-enthusiasts.gitbook.io/ads-b/intro/overview), and this currently feeds the following sources:

+- Flightradar24
+- FlightAware
+- RadarBox
+- ADSB.lol
+- airplanes.live
+- theairtraffic.com

 ## Prerequisites